-Time for a roundup of all things old, aged, ancient, decrepit, enfeebled, grizzled, geriatric, superannuated, senesced, and Vigoda-like…
+Time for a roundup of all things old, aged, ancient, decrepit, enfeebled, grizzled, geriatric, superannuated, and senesced…

 • • •

-1. Gorm the Old—also known as Gorm the Sleepy and probably Gorm the Butch—was the first king of Denmark.
-Well, he was the first king of a unified Denmark, from 936-958.
-Prior to that, Denmark was a jumbled mess of minor fiefdoms and Gorm ruled only a smallish island.
-Lucky for him, assuming, that is, he had designs on total domination, his island was the site of the every-nine-years (nonennial?) festival/sacrifice in honor of Odin…meaning hordes of Danes descending on his kingdom, all bearing gifts.
+1. Gorm the Old—also known as Gorm the Sleepy and probably Gorm the Butch—was the first king of Denmark, from 936-958 AD.
+Well, he was the first king of a unified Denmark; before that time the country was a heterogenous mix of fiefdoms and Gorm ruled just a small island.
+The location was fortuitous for Gorm, assuming he had designs on total domination: the island was the site of the every-nine-years (nonennial?) festival in honor of Odin.
+Hordes of Danes descended on the island, all bearing gifts.
 The details of his accumulation of land, wealth, and subjects are lost to the sands of time, but by 936 he’d manage to barter, seize, steal, pillage, plunder, and abscond with everyone else’s holdings and “unite” Denmark under his rule.

-While Gorm was out ravaging, someone had to mind the store, and rule of the country was left to his wife Thyra.
-She pioneered the construction/expansion of the Dannevirke, a sort of Danish Great Wall, that was 8 miles long and 75 feet high and absolutely, categorically, 100% marauding-German-proof.
+While Gorm was out on his plundering cruises rule of the country was left to his wife Thyra, a less malevolent sort.
+She pioneered the construction/expansion of the Dannevirke, an 8 mile long, 75 foot high, 100% marauding-German-proof Danish great wall.
 Danish national songs and hymns speak in reverent tones of Thyra, and when she died Gorm carved and erected a massive runestone in her honor.
 When Gorm died, his son Harald Bluetooth did similarly for him.
 Both stones are still visible today.

-Harald, by the way, was the namesake of the Bluetooth communication protocol, a name so chosen because he “united” Denmark and Norway in Christianity (Gorm the Old, unsurprisingly, was an avowed pagan).
+Harald, by the way, was the namesake of the Bluetooth communication protocol, a name so chosen because he “united” Denmark and Norway in Christianity (Gorm the Old was pagan).
 The Bluetooth insignia is a superposition of the Nordic runes for Harald’s initials.

-2. You know what’s really old?
-Fossils.
-Mary Anning (1799-1847) was the star of the first family of fossil finding and a foundational figure in the fledgling field of paleontology.
-The greatest fossil hunter who ever lived, she’s called.
-The Annings lived in Lyme Regis, an area surrounded by cliffs buxom with Jurassic fossils.
-Trained by her father who died in 1810, Mary supported the family through her fossil hunting; at just 12 years old she uncovered one of the first complete ichthyosaur skeletons, which is still displayed at the London History Museum.
-Later she discovered one of the first plesiosaur skeletons (now more well-known as the relict species occupying Loch Ness), found the first pterosaur skeleton in England, and uncovered cuttlefish fossils with ink still intact (her friend and fellow fossil hunter Elizabeth Philpot later used the inks in illustrations).
+2. Here’s something really old: fossils.
+Called the greatest fossil hunter who ever lived, Mary Anning (1799-1847) was a daughter of the first family of fossil finding and foundational figure in the fledgling field of paleontology.
+The Annings lived in Lyme Regis, surrounded by cliffs larded with Jurassic-era fossils.
+Trained by her father, who died when she was 11, Mary supported the family with fossil hunting.
+At 12, she uncovered one of the first complete ichthyosaur skeletons, still displayed at the London History Museum.
+She later discovered one of the first plesiosaur skeletons—popularly known as the relict species possibly occupying Loch Ness.
+She found the first pterosaur skeleton in England, and uncovered cuttlefish fossils with ink still intact (her friend and fellow fossil hunter Elizabeth Philpot later used the inks in illustrations).

-Anning is interesting because her work is situated in two distinct ideological undercurrents.
-The first was her status as a woman (and not one of means) when science was the province of gentleman scholars.
-Left on the outside looking in, she never published any work and often lived in poverty, even while “real” scientists relied on her work and consulted with her.
+One of the reasons Anning is interesting is that her work is situated within two unique ideological undercurrents.
+She was a woman—and not one of means—at a time when science was the sole province of gentleman scholars.
+On the outside looking in, she never published any work and spent most her life in poverty, even as “real” scientists relied on her studies and consulted with her.

-3. Stepping back in the history of fossils a century or so, we come to Nicolas Steno (1638-1686).
-Trained as an anatomist, his entree into fossildom is traced back to a shark head.
-In 1666 two Tuscan fisherman reeled in a huge shark, and for unknown reasons the Duke ordered the head be sent to Steno for dissection.
-Elbow deep in the disembodied shark noggin, Steno was struck with the realization that the teeth bore something more than a passing resemblance to glossopetrae (literally “tongue stones”) that were found in some rocks and sold as curios.
+3. Stepping back another century in fossil history we come to Nicolas Steno (1638-1686).
+An anatomist by training, Steno’s entree into fossildom can be traced to a shark head.
+When, in 1666, two Tuscan fishermen reeled in a huge shark, the duke ordered the head sent to Steno for dissection.
+Elbow deep in disembodied shark skull, Steno was struck with the realization that the teeth looked like the glossopetrae—literally “tongue stones”—often found in rocks and sold as curios.

-Steno’s observation led him down the path of studying—no joke—solid objects found inside other solid objects, a topic on which he wrote an entire book.
-He went on to put forward several foundational concepts in paleontology, including the principle of original horizontality (rock layers are horizontal unless something forces them out of that position) and Steno’s law of superposition (rock layers are laid down in a time sequence, oldest at the bottom).
+Steno’s observation led to him studying solid objects found inside other solid objects, a seemingly obscure topic on which he wrote an entire book.
+He then put forward some foundational concepts of paleontology/geology: the principle of original horizontality (rock layers are horizontal unless something forces them out of that position) and Steno’s law of superposition (rock layers are laid down in a time sequence, oldest at the bottom).

-4. Despite featuring an actual crow on the bottle, Old Crow whiskey is named for the Scotsman, Dr. James Crow.
-Crow was a chemist and trained medical professional, inasmuch as one could call oneself “trained” and “professional” by standards of early 19th-century medicine.
-While working in 1835 at Glenn’s Creek Distillery in Kentucky, Crow applied his scientific know-how to develop the “sour mash” process for bourbon production, in which mash from prior batches is used to kickstart the fermentation of new batches (like a sourdough starter).
-He later ran the Old Oscar Pepper Distillery (great name), then the Old Taylor Distillery—“old” here meant aged, which implied a smoothness just a notch or two below paint stripper.
+4. Despite featuring an actual crow on the bottle, Old Crow is not named for Corvus brachyrhynchos but for Dr. James Crow.
+He was a chemist and trained medical professional, inasmuch as one could be “trained” and “professional” by early 19th-century standards of medicine.
+In 1835, while working at Glenn’s Creek Distillery in Kentucky, Crow applied his chemical know-how in developing the “sour mash” process for bourbon production, in which mash from previous batches is used to kickstart fermentation for new batches.
+That became Old Crow.
+In later years, he ran the Old Oscar Pepper Distillery and the Old Taylor Distillery—the “old” suggesting aged bourbon, with a velvet smoothness just a notch or two below paint stripper.

-When Crow died in 1856, his original recipe died with him, although Old Crow continued to be produced.
-Thanks to its signature blend of thirteen herbs and spices, the original pre-Crow-death booze was so highly prized that it’s said Kentucky senator Joseph Blackburn secured re-election by offering a taste to voters.
-Meanwhile, the old Old Crow Distillery—which didn’t open until almost two decades after Crow’s death—is now abandoned, but still looks creepy as shit.
+Crow died in 1856, taking his original recipe with him.
+Thanks to its signature blend of thirteen herbs and spices, the original pre-Crow’s-death booze was so highly prized that Kentucky senator Joseph Blackburn supposedly secured re-election by promising a taste to voters.
+The onetime Old Crew distillery—which didn’t open until almost two decades after Crow’s death—is now abandoned and creepy.

-BTW, Old Crow is cross-marketed as one of The Olds, a whiskey triumvirate including Old Overholt and Old Grand-Dad, which was the preferred drink of both Harry and Bess Truman.
+BTW: Old Crow is cross-marketed as one of The Olds, a whiskey triumvirate including Old Overholt and Old Grand-Dad, the preferred drink of Harry and Bess Truman.

-Double BTW: An old Old Crow slogan was “For people going places…”; the “…and getting forcibly dragged there haggard, nauseated, and semi-conscious” was implied.
+Double BTW: Old Crow’s slogan used to be “For people going places.”
+The “…and getting dragged there haggard, nauseated, and semi-conscious” was implied.

-5. Did you know famed house-repairer Bob Vila was fired from This Old House in 1989, after cutting a commercial for a competitor of Home Depot, who at that time funded the show?
-Actual This Old House episode titles, season 23 onwards: “Roadblocks to Turning a Former Chicken Coop into a Cottage”, “Lots of Activity Outside”, “Many Hands Make a Beautiful Fireplace”, “Reviving an Abandoned 1879 Rowhouse”, “Stucco and Sewer Problems”, “Refrigerator, Hot Plate, and Bad Larry”, “Camelbacks, Bargeboard, and Toxic Mold”, “Even the Foundation is Prefabricated”, “Is the Island Too Big?”, “Building a Clambake”, “Deconstruction and Design: The Bathrooms of Jacques Derrida”, “Human Centered Design, Demolition” (human centered demolition?), “Rustic Plaster, Advanced Septic”.
+5. Old-house-repairer Bob Vila was fired from This Old House in 1989, after cutting a commercial for a competitor of Home Depot, who at that time funded the show.
+Actual This Old House episode titles, season 23 onwards: “Roadblocks to Turning a Former Chicken Coop into a Cottage,” “Lots of Activity Outside,” “Many Hands Make a Beautiful Fireplace,” “Reviving an Abandoned 1879 Rowhouse,” “Stucco and Sewer Problems,” “Refrigerator, Hot Plate, and Bad Larry,” “Camelbacks, Bargeboard, and Toxic Mold,” “Even the Foundation is Prefabricated,” “Is the Island Too Big,” “Building a Clambake,” “Rustic Plaster, Advanced Septic.”